usda-ars-ussl/sensoff/README.md

 ![transect plot](./example/gamma_survey.png)

-It is straightforward to determine the location of a sensor if the heading of a mobile platform is known.
-The problem solved by the code is that the heading is not known.
-That is, the platform's position is recorded by the GPS, but not its direction.
-The code estimates the unknown heading to be a weighted average of the bearings of the prior and subsequent legs of the traverse.
+Determining the position of an offset on-the-go sensor is relatively straightforward if the heading of the mobile platform at each GPS reading is known.
+The problem is that the heading is not known: the platform's position is recorded by the GPS, but not its direction.
+To calculate the sensor location, the unknown heading at each point is estimated to be a weighted average of the bearings of the prior and subsequent legs of the traverse.

 See: